• Menu

 • Prisons

-• Buildings with prior outbreak of Legionnaires’ disease
+• Buildings with a prior outbreak of Legionnaires’ disease

 Understanding that the responsibility for compliance falls on building ownership is important.
 However, effective implementation typically requires a collaborative effort between facility management teams and qualified water treatment professionals.